kescardoso/yinnsound/README.md

 3. The project’s source file was published from GitHub repository to GitHub pages using GitHub default settings via the master branch

 4. GitHub Pages was then enabled to publish the site from the master branch following this path:
-	A. GitHub repository settings page
+	1. GitHub repository settings page
-	B. At GitHub Pages Repository box (on Settings) the master branch was selected form the dropdown menu
+	2. At GitHub Pages Repository box (on Settings) the master branch was selected form the dropdown menu
-	C. Action was saved by clicking the save button
+	3. Action was saved by clicking the save button

 5. The Project’s source file is now published as a site on GitHub Pages at: [Yoga & Sound Immersion](https://kescardoso.github.io/MS1-yinsoundsouth/)